 “Hi Celes, I have a small group of friends as I’m a shy person.
 I’m not really confident enough to go out and meet new people.
 I would like some advice on how I can meet new people and get more friends.” — John

 Making new friends can be intimidating, but it’s definitely rewarding.
-After all, friends form a big part of our life.
-They are the ones who walk through life together, share our ups and downs and joys and pains.
+After all, friends form a big part of our life for most of us.
+They are the ones who walk through life together, share our ups and downs, and pains and joys.
 Without friends, life wouldn’t be the same at all.
 We wouldn’t be who we are if not for them.

 - “Hi-Bye” friends (or acquaintances).
-These are the ones you see in school/work because the context called for it.
+These are the ones you see at school/work because the context calls for it.
 You say hi when you see each other and you say bye at the end of the day, but that’s about it.
-The relationship never lasts when the context is removed i.e. when you graduate from school or leave the workplace.
+The relationship never lasts when the context is removed, i.e. when you graduate from school or leave the workplace.

 - True, soul friends (or best friends).
-The friends you can talk about anything and everything with.
-You may or may not meet up every day, but it doesn’t matter, because the strength of your friendship is not determined by how frequently you meet up – it’s more than that.
-These are the friends who can be trusted to be there for you whenever you need them, and they will go the extra mile for you.
+People you can talk anything and everything with.
+You may or may not meet up every day, but it doesn’t matter as the strength of your friendship is not determined by how frequently you meet up — it’s more than that.
+These are the friends you can trust to be there for you whenever you need them, and they will go the extra mile for you.

 Most of us are looking to make regular friends and if possible, true, soul friends.
-We probably have a lot of hi-bye friends – more than we can count.
-The ratio of my hi-bye friends, normal friends and true, soul friends is about 60-30-10%.
-I suspect it’s about the same for other people too, with a variance of about 5%~10%.
+We probably have a lot of hi-bye friends — more than we can count.
+The ratio of my hi-bye friends, normal friends, and true, soul friends is about 60-30-10%.
+Over the years as I meet more and more people, it has become more like 75-20-5%.
+I suspect it’s about the same for other people too, with a variance of about 5-10%.

-No matter whether you just want to make normal friends or best friends, you can do that.
-You might not believe it, but I was a very quiet and secluded girl back during primary and secondary school years.
+No matter whether you just want to make normal or best friends, you can do that.
+You may not believe it, but I was a very quiet and secluded girl back during my primary and secondary school years.
 When I was in junior college, I maintained this seclusive lifestyle, though I began to speak up more.
-Entering university and later on, P&G (my ex-company), made me even more sociable.
-Today I run my blog and coach others in 1-1 and workshops where I open up a lot of my life to others.
-If the younger me had wondered how I would be in the future, I wouldn’t have thought that I would be as outward and expressive as I am today.
+Entering university and later on P&G (my ex-company) made me more sociable.
+Today I run my blog and coach others through 1-1 coaching and workshops where I share a lot of my life to others.
+If the younger me had wondered what I would be like in the future, I wouldn’t never have thought that I would be as outward and expressive as I am today.

-Similarly, if you take a look at those people out there who seem to make friends easily, they were probably seclusive people themselves at some point.
-The social skills were all picked up over time.
-For that same reason, you can learn to become more sociable through time and practice.
+If you take a look at the people out there who seem to make friends easily, they were probably seclusive themselves at some point.
+Their social skills were likely all picked up over time.
+For this same reason, you can learn to become more sociable through time and practice.